Campus Improvement Plan

 Evaluation Data Sources: Campus calendar and newsletters

-Strategy 2: We will utilize CBA, PSA, and PSTARR data and reports to goal set with use of data binders, with students and adjust instructional strategies to promote the two Core Characteristics of Academically Prepared and Persistent/Adaptable.
+Strategy 1: Staff and Teachers will utilize PSA's, Unit Assessments, and PSTAAR data and reports to goal set with each student using individual student data binders.
+Instructional strategies, Tier 1 and Tier 2 instruction will be adjusted in order to promote the two Core Characteristics of Academically Prepared and Persistent and Adaptable.

-Strategy's Expected Result/Impact: We will increase the percent of students demonstrating progress in reading and math by 3% points or more on STAAR.
+Strategy's Expected Result/Impact: Increase the percentage of students demonstrating progress in reading and math by 5% on the STAAR.

 Staff Responsible for Monitoring: Classroom Teachers, Interventionists, Administrators